11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Braugasthof Lobisser Gasthof, Hallstatt, Upper Austria, Austria

-We arrived just before 6:45 p.m., right as the kitchen was closing at 7:00 p.m.
-The kind hotel staff offered to keep the kitchen open for us, but we decided to drop our luggage in our room and take a short walk to explore the village first and ended up enjoying a casual evening meal from a small lakeside food stand serving warm sandwiches and crispy pommes frites.
+We stayed at Braugasthof Lobisser Gasthof, a cozy inn with lake front views that glowed gold at sunset.
+We arrived just before 6:45 p.m., right before the kitchen closed at 7 p.m.
+The kind staff offered to keep it open, but we opted for a short evening walk through town, eventually finding a small lakeside stand serving warm sandwiches and crispy pommes frites.

 Evangelical Church of Hallstatt, Hallstatt, Upper Austria, Austria